rockthejvm/rockthejvm-site/src/content/articles/underscores-are-overloaded-in-scala.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

 This article is for the curious Scala programmer who has seen underscores more times than they'd find comfortable.

+## Introduction

 In this article I'll share almost all the places where you might see an underscore, so that you don't freak out when you see yet another one in a different context.

 I want to get straight to the point.